timemachine3030/blog/source/_posts/test-code-document.md

  [^2]: A boon of this test harness that I have not seen in other package was the ability to turn off code coverage in the setup and tear down code blocks.
 Coverage was only recorded for actual testing.
  [^3]: A moment of weakness
  [^4]: My inclusion of XML is not an endorsement of the technology.
+ [^5]: For the  hexo script to format the directives into `figcaption` see [the github project for this blog](https://github.com/timemachine3030/blog/blob/master/scripts/create-caption.js)
- [^5]: Vim's default English dictionary doesn't include this common term for a hash mark.
+ [^6]: Vim's default English dictionary doesn't include this common term for a hash mark.
 The suggested replacement is `ectotherm`.